xt0fer/ZCW-WebBlogStarter/README.md

 # Weblogg

 Build a simple blog app using spring and database.
+This ne used Thymeleaf and Bootstrap for the web pages it generates.
+The overall architecture looks like this:
+![web arch][./Weblogg.png]

 Use web pages for it.